-The Notes are not intended to be offered, sold or otherwise made available and should not be sold to retail clients (as defined in the rules set out in MiFID II).
-Prospective investors are referred to the section headed "Restrictions on marketing and sales to retail investors" on pages 1 to 2 of these Listing Particulars for further information.
+Pursuant to the FCA Conduct of Business Sourcebook ("COBS"), the Notes are not intended to be offered, sold or otherwise made available and should not be offered, sold or otherwise made available to retail clients (as defined in COBS 3.4) in the UK.
+Prospective investors are referred to the section headed "Prohibition on marketing and sales to retail investors" on pages 2 to 3 of these Listing Particulars for further information.

-The Notes have not been, and will not be, registered under the United States Securities Act of 1933 (the "Securities Act") and are subject to United States tax law requirements.
+The Notes have not been, and will not be, registered under the United States Securities Act of 1933, as amended (the "Securities Act") and are subject to United States tax law requirements.
 The Notes may not be offered, sold or delivered within the United States or to, or for the account or benefit of, U.S. persons except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act.

 The Notes will be in registered form in denominations of £200,000 and integral multiples of £1,000 in excess thereof.
-The Notes will be represented by a global registered certificate (the "Global Certificate") registered in the name of Citivic Nominees Limited as nominee for, and deposited with, the common depositary for Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking, S.A. ("Clearstream, Luxembourg").
+The Notes will be represented by a global registered certificate (the "Global Certificate") registered in the name of a nominee for, and deposited with, the common depositary for Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking, S.A. ("Clearstream, Luxembourg").
 Certificates in definitive certificated form ("Individual Certificates") evidencing holdings of Notes will only be available in certain limited circumstances.
 See "Summary of Provisions relating to the Notes in Global Form".